How many episodes of 'Bridgerton' season 3 part 2 are there?

-Bridgerton has been a total hit since its December 2020 premiere date on Netflix.
-While television that year was all about reality shows like Tiger King and Love Is Blind, Bridgerton told such a fascinating story that it was clearly meant to stick around.
+Bridgerton has been a total hit since its Dec.
+2020 premiere date on Netflix.
+While television that year was all about reality shows like Tiger King and Love is Blind, Bridgerton told such a fascinating story that it was clearly meant to stick around.
 Now we want to know how many episodes we can expect to see in the second half of season 3.

 Adapted from the book series by Julia Quinn, Bridgerton has given us more addictive romance than fans could ever hope for, and season 3 has delivered on continuing that legacy by exploring a fan-favorite couple.
 So, how many episodes are going to be in part 2 of Bridgerton season 3?